CarePatrol franchise fees for 2026:

 Yes.
 CarePatrol franchise does work with E2 Visa and EB-5 Visa candidates.

-No. CarePatrol franchise is not looking for Canada franchisees.
+Yes.
+CarePatrol franchise is looking for Canada franchisees.

 No. CarePatrol franchise is not looking for International franchisees.